microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 * The `IDataColumn.Configuration` is derived from the base column's configuration and the variant's `ColumnVariantDescriptor`
 * The data column's projection is the variant's projection

-Obtaining variant `IDataColumn` instances depends on how you are interacting with the SDK.

-## Using Column Variants via the Engine

-To use column variants in the SDK Engine, please refer to the "Using Column Variants" section of the [Using the Engine](../Using-the-engine.md#using-column-variants) documentation.
+For information on how to obtain `IDataColumn`s for column variants via the SDK Engine, please refer to the "Using Column Variants" section of the [Using the Engine](../Using-the-engine.md#using-column-variants) documentation.

-## Using Column Variants via the SDK Runtime

-The SDK runtime does not directly expose a collection of column variants that can be selected.
-Instead, each concrete `TableBuilder` instances exposes an `IColumnVariantsRegistrar` that can be used to find column variants that were added during table building.

-The `IColumnVariantsRegistrar` has a single method for getting the root `IColumnVariantsTreeNode` for a given base `IDataColumn` (i.e. the columns inside `TableBuilder.Columns`).

-These tree nodes follow a visitor pattern that allow SDK runtime users to discover both the `IDataColumn` instances that represent column variants as well as how the different variants relate to each other.
-Once you obtain the root tree node, you must create an `IColumnVariantsTreeNodesVisitor` implementation that the root node can `Accept`.